5 Pearl Harbor Heroes You Need To Know About

 November 18, 2016

-During the attack on Pearl Harbor, the men didn’t have much time to think about their actions.
+During the attack on Pearl Harbor, men didn’t have much time to think about their actions.
 They simply did what they could do, or what they thought they needed to do, at the time.
-Many didn’t consider that their actions were “heroic,” but after the attack, the stories of some of the heroes of that fateful day came to be known.
+Most didn’t consider that their actions were “heroic,” but after the attack, the stories of some of these Pearl Harbor heroes of that fateful day came to be known.

 There were many heroes on that day.
 Here are the stories of five of them.

 Samuel Fuqua, a Lieutenant Commander, was enjoying his breakfast aboard the USS Arizona when she was hit.
 Running outside he was knocked to the ground by a bomb exploding nearby, but he got back on his feet and began to direct survivors to evacuate the ship.
 He was among the last men to abandon the ship, making sure the men were safe before him.
 He commandeered a boat, picked up survivors from the waters, and made his way back to the shore.
 For his heroism, he received a Medal of Honor.

 George Welch and Kenneth Taylor were army air corps pilots who were sleeping after a big night of dancing and poker.
 Woken by exploding bombs and machine guns, they threw on their pants from the night before, ran to the airfield, and took off in their P-40 fighters.
 They took on the enemy in the air and by the end of the engagement, they had shot down at least six fighters and bombers.
 They were each awarded the Distinguished Service Cross and Taylor was also awarded a Purple Heart.